 The usual course of treatment in addressing toenail fungus involves either oral medications or topical ointments, creams, or polishes -- or in especially serious cases, the removal of the toenails and direct treatment of the nail bed beneath.

 All of these traditional approaches have their limitations however, and they all have their drawbacks.
-Our experience is that patients would prefer to avoid going on medications, if possible.
-The ointments and creams and polishes rarely accomplish much.
-And of course whenever possible we want to avoid having to remove the toenails.
+Our experience is that patients would prefer to avoid going on medications, if possible, and if absolutely necessary for the best result, minimize the length of time required to be on oral medication.
+The ointments and creams and polishes rarely accomplish much and have a documented cure rate of less than 10%.
+And of course whenever possible we want to avoid having to remove the toenails--as fungal treatment of some sort is still necessary following the removal toenail plate.

 You will also find various laser treatments being offered for addressing toenail fungus problems.
 The problem is, far too often, the lasers being used are either of the wrong wavelength or the wrong beam profile.
 The most common lasers being used for toenail fungus treatments involve a "quasi-continuous" beam, which simply cannot adequately accomplish what is too often advertised or claimed.
 Even the lasers on the market that have the correct wavelength and the correct beam, too often have messy, ineffective beam profiles, and as a result simply cannot pack the kind of serious punch needed to kill toenail fungus with any kind of regularity.

-Because the traditional approaches to treating toenail fungus are so disagreeable (or so limited in their effectiveness), Metrowest Podiatry Services of Framingham, MA, is excited to now offer a vastly more effective treatment for your toenail fungus problems.
+Because the traditional approaches to treating toenail fungus are so disagreeable (or so limited in their effectiveness), Metrowest Podiatry Services is excited to now offer a vastly more effective treatment for your toenail fungus problems.

-This revolutionary approach to treating toenail fungus stands out in many ways:
+The approach to treating toenail fungus via LASER THERAPY stands out in many ways:

-- It involves no surgical procedures or anesthetic.
+- It involves no surgical procedures or anesthetic (but is slightly uncomfortable and not completely painfree).

 - It involves no ointments or lotions other than, perhaps, a topical cream post-procedure (to prevent recurrence).

-- It is over 95% effective in treating toe nail fungus!
+- It is over 95% effective in treating toe nail fungus--according to publishd studies (link is above)

-If you really want to get rid of your toenail fungus problem, you need to call Metrowest Podiatry Services today for a consultation.
-Scheduling can be made thru either the Millbury office, Framingham office at 508-879-0811, or at our Marlborough office at 508-481-4534.
+If you really want to get rid of your toenail fungus problem, you need to call Metrowest Podiatry Services today for a consultation and evalaution.
+Most toenail fungus requires reduction of the thickness of the toenails prior to laser therapy to increase the efficacy and will be performed on that consultation visit and reappointment for the laser session is made within 2-4 weeks following consultation.
+Scheduling can be made thru either the Framingham office at 508-879-0811, or at our Marlborough office at 508-481-4534.
+OF NOTE: Laser therapy is only performed at the FRAMINGHAM location.

 Is This Toenail Fungus Treatment Right For You?
 And Is It Safe?